 Arjuna has antibacterial and anti-inflammatory properties which inhibit the growth of microorganisms.
 Therefore the bark of Arjuna is useful in the pain caused due to ear infections.
 Its anti-inflammatory property helps in reducing earache due to infection.
 The antimicrobial and anti-inflammatory properties of Arjuna have also been verified by modern studies.

 Benefits of Arjuna in Urinary Tract Infection (UTI)

-Arjuna has antibacterial properties so that it reduces urinary tract infections.
+Arjuna has antibacterial properties which help reduces urinary tract infections.
 Arjuna also reduces symptoms like frequent urination.
 Modern studies have also shown Arjuna to be beneficial in urinary tract infections.

-Apart from this, the use of Arjuna is also beneficial in dysuria (painful or difficulty in urination).
+Apart from this, the use of Arjuna is also beneficial in dysuria (pain or difficulty in urination).
 Being cooling, Arjuna also reduces the burning sensation in urine.

 Benefits of Arjuna in Metrorrhagia

 Metrorrhagia is a condition of irregular and abnormal bleeding during menstruation in women, in which there is excessive, irregular, and abnormal bleeding from the uterus.

 Using arjuna bark and white sandalwood Kwatha (decoction) reduces the risk of bleeding in metrorrhagia.
 It has Stambhana (prevents bleeding), Sheetal (cold), and Kashaya (astringent) properties that pacify pitta and help stop bleeding.

 Spermatorrhoea is called Shukremeha in Ayurveda, it is a condition of involuntary, excessive semen ejaculation in men.
 Arjuna being astringent and having Stambhana (prevents fluid loss) properties helps in preventing unintentional semen ejaculation.